 - Plan, Plan, Plan.
 If you are willing to invest the time to get a face-to-face meeting with your legislator, be willing to think through what you hope to accomplish from the meeting and how best to go about reaching your goal.
-Some questions to consider: (i) what issue do you want to focus on and what is your main message on this issue? (ii) what is your legislator’s position on that issue?; (iii) what do you want your legislator to do after your meeting?; (iv) would having other people join you in the meeting help you convey your main message?; (v) consider bringing any relevant materials regarding your topic to leave behind—the UCS website has many useful documents you can print out and bring with you.
+Consider what issue you most want to focus on and what your main message on this issue is.
+What is your legislator's position on that issue and what do you want your legislator to do after the meeting?
+It is also important to consider whether having other people join you in the meeting would help you to convey your main message.
+Bring any relevant materials regarding your topic to leave behind—the UCS website has many useful documents you can print out and bring with you.

 - Find a date and location.
 If you are meeting with a federal legislator, you will need to find out when your legislator is back in the district.
 Check their website for the most current information about when they are on recess.
 If you plan to meet with a state or local legislator, be sure to check their website for details about where the office is.